-(4) In Fiscal 2007, the Section 10 reserve fund was fully funded.
+(4) In fiscal year 2007, the Section 10 Reserve Fund was fully funded.

-in the financial statements of the individual State Universities.
-The Authority's financial statements include the revenues paid to the Authority by the State Universities, which are used by the Authority to defray its debt service costs, certain operating and maintenance costs for the Projects (notably insurance) and the Authority's own operating expenses, and certain deposits to reserves.
-The financial statements of the Authority for the year ended June 30, 2013 have been examined by Ercolini & Company LLP, certified public accountants, to the extent and for the periods indicated in its report thereon.
-Such financial statements have been included in reliance upon the report of Ercolini & Company LLP and the authority of such firm as experts in accounting and auditing.
-Ercolini & Company LLP has not been requested to consent, nor has it consented, to inclusion of its report in this Official Statement.
-Ercolini & Company LLP has not been engaged to perform and has not performed, since the date of its report referenced herein, any procedures on the financial statements included in that report.
-Ercolini & Company LLP has also not performed any procedures relating to this Official Statement.
+State Universities, which are used by the Authority to defray its debt service costs, certain operating and maintenance costs for the Projects (notably insurance) and the Authority's own operating expenses, and certain deposits to reserves.
+The financial statements of the Authority for the year ended June 30, 2014 have been examined by CohnReznick LLP, certified public accountants, to the extent and for the periods indicated in its report thereon.
+Such financial statements have been included in reliance upon the report of CohnReznick LLP and the authority of such firm as experts in accounting and auditing.
+CohnReznick LLP has not been requested to consent, nor has it consented, to inclusion of its report in this Official Statement.
+CohnReznick LLP has not been engaged to perform and has not performed, since the date of its report referenced herein, any procedures on the financial statements included in that report.
+CohnReznick LLP has also not performed any procedures relating to this Official Statement.